luci/luci-py/appengine/swarming/doc/Schemas.md

       exists.
 The details of the task is saved in TaskProperties embedded in TaskRequest.
 If the task contains any SecretBytes, a child SecretBytes entity with id=1 will also be saved.
-    - A TaskToRun is created to dispatch this request so it can be run on a bot.
+    - A TaskToRunShard is created to dispatch this request so it can be run on a bot.
 It is marked as ready to be triggered when created.
     - A TaskResultSummary is created to describe the request's overall status, taking in account retries.
     - A TaskDimensions is stored to describe the precise set of dimensions.
   - Bots poll for work.
 It looks at the queues described by BotTaskDimensions.
-    Once a bot reaps a TaskToRun, the server creates the corresponding TaskRunResult for this run and updates it as required until completed.
+    Once a bot reaps a TaskToRunShard, the server creates the corresponding TaskRunResult for this run and updates it as required until completed.
 The TaskRunResult describes the result for this run on this specific bot.
   - When the bot is done, a PerformanceStats entity is saved as a child entity